gaearon/redux-devtools-dock-monitor/README.md

 `fluid`               | When `true`, the dock size is a fraction of the window size, fixed otherwise.
 Optional.
 By default set to `true`.
 `defaultSize`         | Size of the dock.
 When `fluid` is `true`, a float (`0.5` means half the window size).
 When `fluid` is `false`, a width in pixels.
 Optional.
 By default set to `0.3` (3/10th of the window size).
 `defaultPosition`     | Where the dock appears on the screen.
 Valid values: `'left'`, `'top'`, `'right'`, `'bottom'`.
 Optional.
 By default set to `'right'`.
+`defaultIsVisible`    | Defines whether dock should be open by default.
+A value of `true` means that it's open when the page/app loads.

 The current size and the position are persisted between sessions with `persistState()` enhancer from Redux DevTools.